thatsehannah/Docker-Kubernetes-The-Practical-Guide/notes/section-2.md

     - FROM node:12
       - Here, you're specifying that you want to use the specific 12 tagged version of the node image
       - node is the specialized group of images, and 12 is the tag (more than likely the version) of the specialized image
-  - To give your own image a name (and an optional tag), provide the `"-t"` option followed by the name of your choice when running docker build command
+  - To give your own image a name (and an optional tag), provide the `-t` option followed by the name of your choice when running docker build command
     - Make sure to specify the "-t" flag before giving the path of the Dockerfile
     - Example
       - `docker build -t goals:latest .`